en

 Make sure your social media profiles are all utterly professional and present you in the best possible light.
 It goes without saying that profile pictures and public information should be professional.
 This is especially true for public profiles like LinkedIn and Twitter.
 But, don’t rule out the possibility that someone within your potential new company’s ranks will have access to your personal information, status updates, and pictures on “private” social media accounts, like Facebook.

-Taking the initiative to follow up professionally after an interview greatly increases your chances of landing that perfect legal job.
+Taking the initiative to follow up professionally after an interview greatly increases your chances of landing that perfect job.